Annajiraochalla/Testing-CA-Rules/README.md

 To run the code in this repository, you need the following dependencies:

-Python 3.9 - Jupter Notebook/Spider preferred
+Python 3.9 - Jupter Notebook/Spider preferred and
 Cellpylib package